The DSO, Days Sales Outstanding

-It is the number of days of turnover invoiced and not cashed in yet.
-It is not the average customer payment time even if this affects the result.
-In fact, the faster customers pay, the lower is the DSO.
+It is the number of days of turnover invoiced but not cashed in yet.
+It is not the average customer payment time, even if this affects the result.
+In fact, the faster customers pay, the lower the DSO.

-The objective is for this indicator expressed in number of days to be as low as possible.
+The objective is for this indicator, expressed in number of days, to be as low as possible.
 For example, a 30-day DSO indicates that turnover is collected relatively quickly, which is essential to optimize Working Capital Requirements and cash flow.
-On the contrary, a 120-day DSO reveals significant delays before receipt of revenue.
+On the contrary, a 120-day DSO reveals significant delays before the receipt of revenue.

 What are the components of the DSO?